johncarmack1984/b12/README.md

-# Chaos Components
+# B12

-Chaos Components is a React component library built using Tailwind, TypeScript, and Parcel.
+B12 is a React component library built using Tailwind, TypeScript, and Parcel.